junxit/us-congress-bills-119/bill.md

   - **(1)** *Administration* The term Administration means the Small Business Administration.
   - **(2)** *Administrator* The term Administrator means the Administrator of the Administration.
   - **(3)** *Covered office* The term covered office means a regional, district, or local office the Administration, other than the headquarters of the Administration, or any other component of the Administration fully funded by funds appropriated by Congress.
-  - **(4)** *Sanctuary jurisdiction*
-    - **(A)** *In general* Except as provided by subparagraph (B), the term sanctuary jurisdiction means any State or political subdivision of a State that has in effect a statute, ordinance, policy, or practice that prohibits or restricts any government entity or official from—
+  - **(4)** *Sanctuary jurisdiction* The term “sanctuary jurisdiction” means a political subdivision of a State that has in effect a statute, ordinance, policy, or practice that prohibits or restricts any government entity or official from—
-      - **(i)** sending, receiving, maintaining, or exchanging with any Federal, State, or local government entity information regarding the citizenship or immigration status (lawful or unlawful) of any individual; or
+    - **(A)** sending, receiving, maintaining, or exchanging with any Federal, State, or local government entity information regarding the citizenship or immigration status (lawful or unlawful) of any individual; or
-      - **(ii)** complying with a request lawfully made by the Department of Homeland Security under section 236 or 287 of the Immigration and Nationality Act (8 U.S.C.
+    - **(B)** complying with a request lawfully made by the Department of Homeland Security under section 236 or 287 of the Immigration and Nationality Act (8 U.S.C.
 1226 and 1357) to comply with a detainer for, or notify about the release of, an individual.
-    - **(B)** *Exception* A State or political subdivision of a State shall not be deemed a sanctuary jurisdiction based solely on its having a policy whereby its officials will not share information regarding, or comply with a request made by the Department of Homeland Security under section 236 or 287 of the Immigration and Nationality Act (8 U.S.C.
-1226 and 1357) to comply with a detainer regarding, an individual who comes forward as a victim or a witness to a criminal offense.